cakbaral/BINF6970-Assignment-3/README.md

 # BINF6970-Assignment-3

 ## Questions/Concerns?
-We will use this space for now to list questions or troubleshooting concerns about our code.
+We will use this space to list questions or troubleshooting concerns about our code.